 $listitems = $item->getListItems(); $listitems = $item->getListItems( 'attribute' ); $listitems = $item->getListItems( 'attribute', 'default' ); $listitems = $item->getListItems( 'attribute', 'default', 'color' ); $listitems = $item->getListItems( 'attribute', 'default', 'color', false );

-The first line will return all list items regardless of which domains they reference while the second one only returns the list items for the named domain.
-The third example additionally limits the list items by their types and the fourth example only returns attributes of type "color".
-The last line will return all items even if they shouldn't be shown in the frontend.
+The first line will return all list items regardless of which domains they reference, while the second one only returns the list items for the given domain.
+The third example additionally limits the list items by their types, and the fourth example only returns attributes of type "color".
+The last line will return all items, even if they shouldn't be shown in the frontend.

-Arguments one to three can be a string like in the example, null for any value or an array of values.
+Arguments one to three can be a string like in the given examples above, null for any value, or an array of values.

 To return a list item for a specific domain, type and ID, you should call: